-A recurring theme throughout much of our franchise research findings is the importance of communication in a franchise relationship – and new franchise conflict research findings are no different.
+A recurring theme throughout much of franchise research is the importance of communication in a franchise relationship.

-Franchise conflict research conducted by the Centre, and funded through an Australian Research Council linkage grant with the Australian Competition and Consumer Commission, reveals interesting results relating to communication.
+Franchise conflict research conducted by Griffith University a few years back, and funded through an Australian Research Council linkage grant with the Australian Competition and Consumer Commission, revealed interesting results relating to communication.

-Findings show three quarters of franchisees trust their franchisor to be honest with them, however it’s a little concerning that there is still a quarter who don’t trust their franchisors, as trust is the foundation of any strong and prosperous relationship, whether in business or otherwise.
+Findings showed three quarters of franchisees trust their franchisor to be honest with them, however it’s a little concerning that there was still a quarter who didn’t trust their franchisors, as trust is the foundation of any strong and prosperous relationship, whether in business or otherwise.

 The research also revealed only half of franchisees surveyed feel information communicated by the franchisor is accurate.